 Community gardens and agricultural fields are an important part of the conservation open space areas.
 They will be professionally managed and maintained, providing Poway residents with the opportunity to grow their own fruits, vegetables and herbs.
 Specialty gardens, landscaped open space and environmental protection features will make up the balance of the conservation open space.

 The current condition of the property creates a persistent fire hazard.
 Clearing the vegetation will remove the immediate threat and the development of the community with irrigated and maintained landscaping, which will enhance fire safety further.
 The Farm in Poway has been designed to incorporate best practices in fire safety.
 Active management of open space, increased setbacks and state-of-the-art fire safety features will ensure that The Farm in Poway is a fire safe community that will, in turn, enhance fire safety for neighboring residents.
-That’s why the project is endorsed by the Poway Firefighters Association.

 The Farm in Poway is designed with environmental sustainability as a top priority.